fix8mt/conjure_enum/README.md

 `enum_bitset` is a convenient way of creating bitsets based on `std::bitset`.
 It uses your enum (scoped or unscoped) for the bit positions (and names).
 > [!WARNING]
-> Your enum should be continuous.
+> Your enum _must_ be continuous.
 The last value must be less than the count of enumerations.
 > We decided on this restriction for both simplicity and practicality - bitsets only really make sense when represented in this manner.

 ## a) Creating an `enum_bitset`